andrew-codes/open-issue-sync/README.md

 ### Webhooked Package

 `@andrew-codes/webhooked` is the main NPM package.
-Webhooked accepts a configuration object with an array of handlers.
-Each handler is a package or string resolvable to a handler.
+Webhooked accepts a configuration object with an array of plugins.
+Each plugin is a package or string resolvable to a plugin.

 ### Azure-Functions

 This package is meant to use the webhooked package within a FaaS; deployed to Azure.
 It is a typical Azure Functions project which consumes `@andrew-codes/webhooked`.

-### Handler Packages
+### Plugin Packages

-Handler modules are **async** functions that accept a request object.
+Plugin modules are **async** functions that accept a request object.
 They are responsible handling/doing something with each received webhook request.
 Although they receive every request, they are not required to act upon it.

 ## Adding Dependencies